Entrepreneur, writer, mom, and experienced digital marketing professional.

 3D Printing and Cosmetic Dentistry

-During this particular visit, I discovered that the dentist actually had a 3D printer on site, and could make the new crown in less than an hour.
+During this particular visit, I discovered that the dentist actually had a 3D printer on-site, and could make the new crown in less than an hour.
 Implanting the crown went very smoothly, and there were no problems.
-However, additional work was required to ensure that the new crown was correctly aligned with my other teeth when I eat.
-The bite was initially off, but the dentist was able to correct the fit.
+However, additional work was required to ensure that the new crown was correctly aligned with my other teeth.
+The upper and lower bite was initially off, but the dentist was able to correct the fit.

 The Future of 3D Printing and Healthcare

 Advances in 3D printing may become the greatest accomplishment of the 21st century.
 A process called Tissue Engineering may soon lead to the development of human tissue in the form of tissue and organs.
 This is also called 3D bioprinting and has already been successfully used in vascular grafts, tracheal splints, skin, and bone.

 The goal of 3D printing in medicine is to save and improve lives.
 Imagine if burn victims could heal months faster from imprinted tissue.
 Imagine the millions of people around the world that could benefit from inexpensive, yet fully custom prosthetics.
 Perhaps someday soon, the long wait will end for people that are on a transplant list to receive a heart, liver, eyes, kidneys, and other organs from organ donors.